MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-security-build-first-layer-defense-content.md

 The Azure security layer in this diagram is based on Azure Security Benchmark (ASB) v3, which is a set of security rules that are implemented through Azure policies.
 ASB is based on a combination of rules from [CIS Center for Internet Security](https://www.cisecurity.org/) and [National Institute of Standards and Technology](https://www.nist.gov/).
 For more information about ASB, see [Overview of the Azure Security Benchmark v3](/security/benchmark/azure/overview).

 The diagram doesn't contain all the Azure security services that are available, but it shows the security services that are most commonly used by organizations.
+All the security services that are identified in the architectural diagram can work together in any combination according to your IT environment and your organization's security requirements.

 ### Workflow

-## Components

-In this article, we highlight only the services that are presented in the diagram.
-All the security services that are identified in the architectural diagram can work together in any combination according to your IT environment and your organization's security requirements.

 This section describes the components and services that appear in the diagram.
 Many of those are labeled with their ASB control codes, in addition to their abbreviated labels.
 The control codes correspond to the control domains that are listed in [Controls](/security/benchmark/azure/overview#controls).